gardener/pvc-autoscaler/docs/proposals/autoscaling-pvcs.md

 For these reasons we will postpone the implementation of downscaling and potentially only do it if the requirements for it outweigh the downsides.
 Additionally, the task of downscaling will be implemented as part of a separate controller or tool.
 One possible approach is to offer a plugin mechanism, allowing stakeholders to write their own downscaling logic which is specific to their application.
-The `pvc-autoscaler` will only be responsible to trigger downscaling and monitor its status.
+The `pvc-autoscaler` will only be responsible for triggering downscaling and monitor its status.

 ### Architecture Overview